+JointHealth

-JointHealth Medications Guide March 2015
+Medications Guide June 2016

-Arthritis Consumer Experts' (ACE) members/patients-at-large consistently request evidence-based information to enable them to have a more meaningful conversation with their rheumatologist and pharmacist around therapy of choice and route of administration.
+Arthritis Consumer Experts (ACE) produces an annual Medications Guide to enable members/patients-at-large to have a meaningful conversation with their rheumatologist and pharmacist about available therapy options and route of administration.

-In response, ACE produces an annual Medications Guide.
 The medications listed below are the most commonly prescribed by Canadian rheumatologists and arthritis specialists to treat osteoarthritis (OA), rheumatoid arthritis (RA), axial spondyloarthritis (which includes ankylosing spondylitis (AS) and non-radiographic axial spondyloarthritis), juvenile idiopathic arthritis (JIA), psoriatic arthritis (PsA), osteoporosis, systemic lupus erythematosus (SLE), and vasculitis.

-The information in this JointHealth[TM] Medications Guide is not intended to suggest a course of treatment.
+The information in this JointHealthTM Medications Guide is not intended to suggest a course of treatment.
 It is for information only.
 Always speak to your doctor before starting or stopping a medication.